Canon M100 vs Panasonic GX800

-If the count of relative strengths (bullet points above) is taken as a measure, the M100 emerges as the winner of the contest (7 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M100 is the clear winner of the match-up (10 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons